DexterDreeeam/Spear/README.md

 Clients will connect server port range is `22334` to `22334 + 256 - 1 = 22589`, so Server's ports in this scope need to open.

+# About
+Spear will keep simple.
+It is made by personal usage, so only necessary function will be retained.
+Even there are many VPN choices in the market,
+But I cannot get a perfect one.
+Simplest, quickly access, application filter.
+This is Spear.